 In 2018, Brian was lead trial counsel in the case of Jesse Bias v.
 Phoenix Express Group, Inc. Brian’s client, Jesse Bias, was rear-ended by an 18-wheeler while working.
 The photos from the collision showed minor property damage to Jesse’s vehicle.
 The defense routinely called Jesse a liar, pointing to the fact that he told his workers comp doctor just a week after the crash that he was fine, and that he wished to get back to work.
 The reality was that Jesse was not fine.
-After years of conservative care and treatment, Jesse opted to have surgery to his lumbar spine.
-For his trouble, the defendant’s insurance company offered Jesse a mere $150,000 for his trouble.
-Brian convinced Jesse to take his case to trial to show the insurance company that he wasn’t going to be pushed around.
 After a weeklong trial, the jury returned a 12-0 trial verdict of $1,036,338.86.
+Defendant’s pre-trial offer to compromise was $150,000.
 Brian then filed a post-trial motion for expert fees, costs, and prejudgment interest, which resulted in a net judgment of over $1.4 million dollars.
 Brian’s verdict was published and featured in both the Daily Journal and ALM’s Verdict Search.

 In 2016, Brian obtained a seven-figure, confidential settlement for his minor client who sustained severe injuries and post-traumatic stress disorder after an 85-foot tall tree located in a park owned and maintained by a government entity fell on top of her while attending a summer camp.

 In 2016, Brian obtained seven-figure, confidential settlement for his client who was injured in an auto collision on the Foothill FWY in Upland, California.
 For years, the defense lied about how the collision occurred and offered pennies on the dollar to settle the case.
-Believing in his client, Brian prepared the case for trial, which ultimately settled the day before jury selection for the insurance policy limits.
+Believing in his client, Brian prepared the case for trial, which ultimately settled after jury selection for the insurance policy limits.

 In 2016, Texas-based firm Saucier & Smaistrla, P.C. asked Brian to associate into the case of Shaw v.
 Gengle, et al. as lead trial counsel with trial beginning in one month.
-The case involved a near head-on collision at 30+ MPH.
-Brian’s client sustained neck injuries, which required surgery.
-At the time of trial, she had only undergone 16 sessions of physical therapy because she was pregnant with triplets.
-Prior to Brian’s involvement, the defense offered $12,000 to settle the case at mediation.
+Brian’s client sustained neck injuries in a near head-on collision at 30+ MPH.
+At the time of trial, Brian’s client had only undergone 16 sessions of physical therapy.
+The defense offered $12,000 to settle the case at mediation before Brian got involved.
 The case proceeded to trial in August of 2016, and after 5 days of trial, Brian obtained a $391,000 trial verdict.
 He then filed a post-trial motion to recover an extra $300,000 in attorney’s fees and costs because the defendant refused to accept responsibility before trial.
 The court granted Brian’s motion, and the parties reached a confidential global settlement amount, resulting in a net recovery of over $500,000, which was a 4,000 % increase above the insurance company’s original settlement offer.
 Brian’s verdict was published in both the Daily Journal and ALM’s Verdict Search.